spacetelescope/PyFITS/docs/source/users_guide/users_image.rst

     One may also manually reapply scale parameters by using ``hdu.scale()`` (see below).
 Alternately, one may open files with the ``scale_back=True`` argument.
-This assumes that the original scaling is preserved when saving.
+This assures that the original scaling is preserved when saving.

 Writing Scaled Image Data